 Digitizing the production record process can reduce data input errors that create data integrity issues across your organization, including mismarks and missing or illegible fields, and can automate review and traceability of changes or edits.
-For instance, Wellington Foods struggled to overcome persistent production documentation errors and rising manufacturing costs.
-But after implementing MasterControl’s Manufacturing Excellence solution, the nutraceuticals contract manufacturer has seen a 90-100% decrease in common data input errors.
+For instance, after implementing MasterControl’s Manufacturing Excellence solution, nutraceuticals contract manufacturer Wellington Foods saw a 90%-100% decrease in common data input errors.

 A manual production record process will cause problems such as slow detection of necessary deviations and higher occurrence of disruptive in-process deviations.
-For example, if you must wait hours or days for a document to be completed and uploaded, it can take longer to see when a deviation is necessary.
-This lack of deviation control increases the risk of deviations resulting in a product that is outside of acceptable delivery parameters, delayed or over budget.
+The longer you have to wait for a document to be completed and uploaded, the longer it can take to see when a deviation is necessary.
+This lack of deviation control increases the risk of deviations resulting in a product that is outside of acceptable delivery parameters or delayed.

-An integrated, digital solution can help companies reduce deviations, deviation impact and the number of those deviations that turn into corrective and preventive actions (CAPAs).
-Greater access to data and insights from the factory floor facilitates more informed decisions about when to deviate from prescribed procedures and improves controls to ensure that any deviations are within acceptable margins.
-Legacy Pharmaceutical Packaging, an early adopter running a parallel pilot of the MasterControl Manufacturing Excellence solution, anticipates a 21% reduction in total deviations.
+An integrated, digital solution can help companies reduce deviations, deviation impact and the number of those deviations that turn into corrective and preventive actions (CAPAs) by providing greater access to data and insights from the factory floor.
+Contract manufacturer Legacy Pharmaceutical Packaging, an early adopter running a parallel pilot of the MasterControl Manufacturing Excellence solution, anticipates a 21% reduction in total deviations.

 When records must be assessed manually before the manufactured product can be released, the time it takes to check entries, request corrections and make revisions adds up.
-Just as physical document review is slow, it is often inaccurate because the human eye is more likely than a digital solution to overlook key forms and data.
+Physical document review is slow and often inaccurate.
 In addition to tying up resources with paperwork, a manual, paper-based review process can lead to lot release delays and slow cash flow.

 Digital data input, built-in controls, in-process training enforcement and automated workflow routing enable a dramatic reduction in time spent reviewing and correcting documentation.
-For example, Wellington Foods has cut its review period from 10-15 days after production completes by 75-80%.
-Legacy Pharmaceutical Packaging has more than 200 batch records that must go through quality review processes, and changes and corrections that used to take two to three hours per record have been reduced to 10-15 minutes per record with the digital solution.
+Wellington Foods cut its review period from 10-15 days after production completes down to three days, a 75%-80% reduction.
+Changes and corrections that used to take Legacy Pharmaceutical Packaging two to three hours per record during the quality review processes have been reduced to 10-15 minutes per record with the digital solution.

-“We have seen customers achieve a 50% reduction in the number of individuals dedicated to management of production record paperwork in the first three months of going live,” according to MasterControl’s customer spotlight report.
+“We have seen customers achieve a 50% reduction in the number of individuals dedicated to management of production record paperwork in the first three months of going live,” according to the MasterControl report.
 “They have been able to reallocate individuals to production process improvement instead of paperwork, which means more people working to get higher quality products to market faster.”